Earth-MGMT-SYS/nimbodata/doc/source/index.rst

 Welcome to Nimbodata's documentation!
 =====================================

-UNDER SERIOUS CONSTRUCTION!

 Welcome to the documentation for the Nimbodata platform.
-This documentation provides tutorials, guidance for usage, an API reference and documentation about the implementation itself.

 Contents: